 That’s a double-edged sword as too many marketing text messages might turn customers off.
 However, if you use SMS as a channel for important sales, you’ll be golden!

 One scary statistic you might not be aware of is that, on average, 69.57% of all users abandon their online shopping carts.
 Scary stuff and it happens across all industries.

 In a lot of cases, those users never intended to make a purchase.
 However, it’s also common for someone to go to their shopping cart and become frustrated with the process.
 They might need to fill out too many fields, share too much information, or there might be fees they didn’t know about.

 In a nutshell, one of the most powerful ways to reduce cart abandonment rates is to make your store’s checkout process as incredibly simple as possible:

 For the best possible results, we recommend making changes to the checkout page well before WooCommerce Black Friday comes around.
-That way, you’ll be able to test how those changes affect sales and not go into Black Friday with a checkout page that might not work as well as intended.

 After you’re done improving your checkout page, it’s time to explore other avenues to reduce cart abandonment.
 One simple way to get customers that leave before making a purchase to come back is to send them an email.